 This includes Medicaid Excess Income or Surplus program and those that receive homecare services through a Managed Long Term Care (MLTC) plan)

-HOW: Create an account at www.nyc.gov/accesshra.
-To set up an account, you will need to create a username, password, and select a security question.
+Create an account at https://a069-access.nyc.gov/accesshra/.
+You will need to create a username, password, and select a security question.
 You DO NOT need an email address to set up an account.
 Once you create an account and log in, you may be asked to enter your date of birth and Social Security Number or CIN.
-Please enter this information to locate your case in HRA�s system.
-On the home page, click on RENEW MEDICAID button.
-Consumers can view their Medicaid case information including: Recert Due Date (currently named Eligibility End Date), Surplus coverage status and Surplus amount.
-More information on how to file the renewal online will be posted here soon.
+Please enter this information to locate your case in HRA system.

 You did not receive your renewal form by mail or if you recently moved?
-See here
+See here for how to print out a blank form online.

-WHEN to REQUEST THE FAIR HEARING -- The State hearing agency (NYS Office of Temporary & Disability Assistance or OTDA) must RECEIVE your fair hearing request before the Effective Date of the case closing (Sept.
+WHEN to REQUEST THE FAIR HEARING -- Normally, the State hearing agency (NYS Office of Temporary & Disability Assistance or OTDA) must RECEIVE your fair hearing request before the Effective Date of the case closing (Sept.
 3, 2019 in the sample at page 8 here).
 Then your Medicaid will continue until the fair hearing is held and decided.
-This is called �Aid Continuing.�
+This is called Aid Continuing.
+This is usually just a short 10-day deadline after the Notice was sent.

 HOW TO REQUEST THE FAIR HEARING - by phone, fax, or online at https://otda.ny.gov/hearings/request/.
 Mail is not recommended as it may arrive too late for you to get Aid Continuing.
 Include a copy of your NOTICE, and write the date of the notice, the effective date, and the notice number on the Fair Hearing Request.
 The State hearing agency OTDA will alert HRA staff to keep your case open and your coverage active.